Terms of Reference – Audit Committee

 Secretary

-1.10 The Company Secretary to the Board shall act as Secretary of the Committee, and provide governance and administrative support to the Committee.
+1.10 The Company Secretary shall act as Secretary of the Committee and provide governance and administrative support to the Committee.

 1.11 Attendees